Darke County, Ohio: Politics

-Despite its Unionist sympathies, Darke County originally was a Democratic-leaning swing county for most of the 19th century.
-Primarily agricultural, the county was frequently more sympathetic to the Democratic Party, and the heavily German American population was at the time predominantly Democratic, splitting to vote for Republicans only twice between 1860 and 1916 (although the Democratic margin of victory was never especially large).
-Darke County became one of the first counties in the region to shift towards Republicans in 1940, and has continued to deliver Republicans massive margins since then (aside from Lyndon B. Johnson's 1964 landslide).
-Since the beginning of the 21st century, the political realignment of rural voters has proved especially powerful in Darke County, where a large majority of voters cite the national Democratic Party's shift to the left socially on issues such as abortion and gun control as the impetus for their shift to Republicans.
-Darke County has voted decisively against liberal causes on nearly every issue, including legalizing same-sex marriage, easing abortion restrictions, and marijuana legalization.
-Republicans have set a new statewide record in every single election since 2008, breaking 70% in 2012 and 80% in 2020.
-While Darke County does have Democrats elected at the local level, the rightward shift of the county is so strong that it has not voted for a Democrat for any state office since 1986, even during Democratic landslides.
+Despite its Unionist sympathies, Darke County was a Democratic-leaning swing county for most of the 19th century.
+Primarily agricultural, the county was frequently more sympathetic to the Democratic Party, and the heavily German American population was at the time predominantly Democratic, voting for Republican presidential nominees only twice between 1860 and 1916 (though the Democratic margin of victory was never very large).
+Darke County became one of the region's first counties to shift toward Republicans in 1940, and has continued to deliver Republicans massive margins since then (aside from Lyndon B. Johnson's 1964 landslide).
+Since the beginning of the 21st century, the political realignment of rural voters has been especially pronounced in Darke County, where a large majority of voters cite the national Democratic Party's shift to the left on social issues such as abortion and gun control as the impetus for their shift to Republicans.